joe-sclin/JavaDataStructure/README.md

 # Demonstration of implementing Java Data Structures

-* Data structure and OOP are foundation of programming, implementing data structure from scratch is a good practice of basic skills
+* Data structure and OOP are foundation of programming, implementing data structure from scratch (not from java.util) is a good practice of basic skills
 * Class BasicNode is abstract class for data structures
   * 3 attributes: content, predecessor and successor
   * 3 abstract functions to get each attributes